CongducPham/LowCostLoRaGw/README.md

 	- [Tutorial](https://github.com/CongducPham/tutorials/blob/master/Low-cost-LoRa-GW-web-admin.pdf)
 - simple, flexible and generic cloud management approach
 	- [README](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/README-NewCloud.md)
-	- Look at the provided cloud script examples to see how IoT clouds such as ThingSpeak or GroveStreams are supported
+	- Look at the provided cloud script examples to see how IoT clouds such as ThingSpeak, GroveStreams, MQTT,... are supported
-	- a cloud script can be used to generalize upload of data using SMS, ftp, file, MQTT, Node-Red flow,...
+	- a cloud script can be used to generalize the upload of data using SMS, ftp, file, MQTT, Node-Red flow,...
 - encryption and native LoRaWAN frame format
 	- see [README](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/README-aes_lorawan.md)
-	- end-device can send native LoRaWAN packets
+	- end-device can send native LoRaWAN packets (for instance using a LoRaWAN radio chip such as RN2483)
 	- low-level gateway provides raw output for post_processing_gw.py to handle LoRaWAN packets
 - downlink features: to send from gateway to end-device
 	- [README](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/README-downlink.md)